alinix1/ny-times-news-reader/ny-times-news-reader/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Wins
--
+- completion of take-home challenge in ~8 hours
--
+- successfully implementing React hooks
--
+- understanding React Router more

 ## Challenges
--
--
+- search bar functionality
--
+- error handling

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] E2E testing using Cypress & unit testing of individual components using Jest/React Testing Library
+- [ ] E2E testing using Cypress & unit testing of components using Jest/React Testing Library
-- [ ] PropTypes for type checking
 - [ ] Error handling
 - [ ] Find a way to show a user the full article without subscribing to the NYT